 One of the DrivenWoman members told me last week how she got frustrated with her job and resigned to stay at home for a little while in order to start her own business.
 After a year she realised she wasn’t ready.
 She didn’t know what business she wanted to start and she was not prepared.
 Instead, she made a very wise decision, she went back to work in a similar field she had resigned from earlier.
 She’s enjoying the work now because she has given it a different meaning.
 Her mindset has changed, she knows she will start her own business at some point in the future, when she’s ready.
 The current job is her core expertise so she can do it with relative ease.
 That leaves time and energy to explore future opportunities and learn skills she will need when she wants to take off.
 And most importantly the bills get paid.

-There are so many areas women are ignoring when approaching entrepreneurship.
+Women are ignoring many key areas when approaching entrepreneurship.
 What people don’t realise is that it often takes many years to be ‘ready’ to build something successful.
 It takes couple of iterations, many failures and dead-end streets before you can go full speed.

-We should all be constantly thinking what we have in our backpacks.
-Are we packing something useful and getting prepared for the climb long before we arrive to the bottom of the mountain.
-We need to study maps, we have to pack for changing weather, we need tools so we can be prepared for difficult situations.
-There should be enough water and food so we don’t have to turn back just because we run out of resources.
-And most importantly we need to build our mindset to be able to conquer the mountain.
+Are you packing something useful and getting prepared for the climb long before you arrive to the bottom of the mountain?
+You need to study maps, pack for changing weather, and you need tools to be prepared for difficult and unexpected situations.
+There should be enough water and food so you don’t have to turn back just because you run out of resources.
+And most importantly you need to build your mindset to be able to conquer the mountain.